geoffrich/geoffrich.net/src/posts/svelte-action-sticky.md

 There's a bit more going on here, so let's break it down.

-Our script tag is pretty slim &mdash; we import our sticky action and define a state variable `isSticking` and a function `stickyCallback` to update that variable.
+Our script tag is pretty slim &mdash; we import our sticky action and define a state variable `isSticking` and a function `handleStuck` to update that variable when the event is fired.

 In our markup, we use the action we created earlier with `use:sticky` and pass in the action parameters.
+We also set up an event listener to listen for our custom `stuck` event.
 When the `h2` is added to the DOM, the action will automatically set up the observers with the callback we provided.
-Executing the callback will update the state variable and we can dynamically show whether the element is sticking or not.
+Executing the callback will dispatch the `stuck` event and we can dynamically show whether the element is sticking or not.
 Pretty neat!

-We can also update the styling of the element using that same state variable.
+We can also update the styling of the element using our `isSticking` state variable.

 {% raw %}